 Underinflated tires can lead to several problems, including decreased fuel economy, increased wear and tear on the tires, and reduced handling and traction.
 In extreme cases, an underinflated tire can fail and cause an accident.

-To avoid these problems, always check the pressure of your tires, both new and used, and inflate them to the level recommended by the manufacturer.
+To avoid these problems, always check the pressure of your tires, both new tires and used ones, and inflate them to the level recommended by the manufacturer.
 This information can usually be found in your owner’s manual or on a sticker inside the driver’s doorjamb.

-It is not worth the risk to use used tires!
+It is not worth the risk to use used tires instead use new tire or blemished tires.
 The above are some of the most common and serious risks associated with using used tires.
 There are several more, including an increased risk of blowouts (internal tire failure), which can cause loss of control or a crash.